emcrisostomo/latency-simulation/blog-post.md

 - $c_a^2$ is arrival-time variability.
 - $c_s^2$ is service-time variability.

-Kingman's formula in an *approximation* that is asymptotically exact when $\rho\rightarrow 1$ and it applies to the GI/G/1 queue:
+Kingman's formula is an *approximation* that is asymptotically exact when $\rho\rightarrow 1$ and it applies to the GI/G/1 queue:

 | Component | Meaning                                 |
 |-----------|-----------------------------------------|